FixMyBerlin/radschnellverbindungen/README.md

     // ..
     "variant": {
         "ref": "2",
-        "name": "Trassenvariante 2"
+        "name": "Trassenvariante 2",
+        "meta_id": "frm4_hessen",
+        "discarded": false
     }
 }
 ```
+The **`ref`** keyword MUST be present.
+The preferred route CAN have the `"ref": "preferred"`.
- The preferred route CAN have the `"ref": "default"`, but MUST be present.
+An alternative to the preferred route is usually an alternative route and SHOULD have the `"ref": "alternative"`, but MUST be present.

+Any other variant names CAN have an arbitrary value.

+The **`name`** describes the official name.

+The **`meta_id`** MUST correspond to the `general.id` in the MetaJSON.
+Therefore a direct relation between geometry and meta information is possible.

+The **`discarded`** property describes that a variant was a considered variant previously, but is discarded now.

 ### Segment attributes